Do I have to order every week?

 Do you have food for vegetarians and vegans?

 The USDA Agricultural Marketing Service regulates the "organic" label you're familiar with.
 In order to use that label, or even the term "organic," a farm or ranch must undergo an arduous and expensive third-party certification process.
 GWC Provisions doesn't focus much on organic* because so many of our growers use sustainable practices but don't go through the channels to become certified.
 Sustainable farming involves a spectrum of strategies!

-Of GWC Provisions producers, Prairie Creek Farm, Hummingbird Wholesale, Sei Mee Tea, and many of the farms coming to us via Walla Walla Food Hub are certified organic.
+Of GWC Provisions producers, Lazy Mule Farm, Hummingbird Wholesale, Sei Mee Tea, and many of the farms coming to us via Walla Walla Food Hub are certified organic.
 Tofurky's tempeh products are certified organic, and they use organic ingredients in their other products "when possible."
-Little Hill Farm and Pitchfork Garden use organic practices but are not certified.
+Many farms, including Little Hill Farm and Pitchfork Garden, use organic practices but are not certified.
 Certification is impossible for producers like Jacobsen Salt Co. (salt is a mineral and isn't "grown").
 Some producers chose a different certification: For example, Palouse Brand and Durant Oregon Olive Mill are Food Alliance-certified, which is actually a more rigorous certification as it includes workers' rights and other considerations.
 Other producers are somewhere in the middle; they don't use inputs unless they are necessary, but they will if they have a big problem.
 You can click on the producer in every product listing (or the listing itself) to see what they have said about their practices.

 *Note: "Organic" does NOT mean "no chemicals whatsoever," "family farm," or "small business."
 Watch GWC Provisions founder Kristy Athens' TEDx talk to learn more about the valorizing of certified organic.

 Could you make meal kits?